GoogleCloudPlatform/DataflowTemplates/v2/spanner-to-sourcedb/README.md

 - **regular**: This is the default mode, where the events streamed by Spanner change streams are picked up and converted to source compatible data types and applied to source database.
 It also does automatic retry of retryable errors and once the retry is exhausted, moves them to the 'severe' folder of the dead letter queue (DLQ) directory in GCS.
 Permanent errors are also moved to the 'severe' folder of dead letter queue.

 - **retryDLQ**: This mode looks at the 'severe' folder of DLQ and retries the events.
-This mode is ideal to run when all the permanent and/or retryable errors are fixed - for example any bug fix/ dependent data migration is complete.This mode only reads from DLQ and not from Spanner change streams.
+This mode is ideal to run when all the permanent and/or retryable errors are fixed - for example any bug fix/ dependent data migration is complete.This mode only reads from DLQ and not from Spanner change streams.If the records processed from 'severe' directory go into retry directory - they are retried again.

 #### Current error scenarios